pyexodus¶

 Parameters:

-Put global variable with name at index into exodus file.
+(name, step, values)[source]¶ Put node values into variable name at step into exodus file

 Parameters: